selivan/selivan.github.io/_posts/2021-05-14-service-using-openssl-change-ssl-cypher-version-parameters.md

 And finally applying the new configuration:

 {% highlight shell %}
-systemd daemon-reload
+systemctl daemon-reload
-systemd restart rsyslog
+systemctl restart rsyslog
 {% endhighlight %}